WestonSu/Antimicrobials/README.md

 We ask users to directly cite the following paper:

-Su, W. et al. Persistent quaternary ammonium compounds in Chinese estuaries as key drivers of environmental resistome beyond antibiotics.
+Su, W. et al. Persistent quaternary ammonium compounds in Chinese estuaries are key drivers of antimicrobial resistance besides antibiotics.

 This project also builds on a number of other projects, algorithms and ideas.
 Please consider citing the following full list of papers when relevant: